Hunting potassium geoneutrinos with liquid scintillator Cherenkov neutrino detectors

 The interaction of neutrinos with matter is extremely weak, so they easily penetrate celestial bodies.
-Neutrinos carry information about the place where they are generated.
+Determining the neutrino spectrum and flavor can shed light on the production reaction and environment.
 They are thus ideal probes of the Earth and Sun.
-Geoneutrinos are primarily generated by three types of long-lived radioactive isotopes, potassium-40 (\K), Uranium-238 (\U), and thorium-232 (\Th).
-Their origins, compositions, and distributions are very interesting questions.
-They can help to discover the physical and chemical structure of the Earth and even to reveal information about its evolution.
+Geoneutrinos are primarily generated by three types of long-lived radioactive isotopes, potassium-40 (\K), uranium-238 (\U), and thorium-232 (\Th).
+Their origins, compositions, and distributions are very interesting questions in geoscience.
+They can help to discover the physical and chemical structure of the Earth and even to reveal its evolution.

 The KamLAND~\cite{KamLAND, KamLAND2, KamLAND3, KamLAND4} and Borexino~\cite{BX, BX2, BX3} experiments have made pioneering contributions to geoneutrino discovery.
-The detection is made by finding inverse-beta-decay, IBD, signals in liquid-scintillator detectors.
-An IBD signal consists of a prompt positron signal and a delayed neutron-capture signal, and the delay-coincidence provides a clear signature of the interaction.
-The IBD crosssection is relatively high.
+The detection is achieved by finding inverse-beta-decay, IBD, signals in liquid-scintillator detectors.
+An IBD signal consists of a prompt positron signal and a delayed neutron-capture signal, and the prompt-delay-coincidence provides a clear signature of the interaction.
+The IBD cross-section is relatively high.
 The energy threshold for the reaction is 1.8 MeV, and only \Th\ and \U\ geoneutrinos are accessible.
-Note that almost no directional information can be extracted for the initial neutrinos~\cite{JohnIBD}.
+Almost no directional information can be extracted for the initial neutrinos~\cite{JohnIBD}.

-Neutrinos originating in the mantle are directly correlated with the power that drives the plate tectonics and mantle convection~\cite{Mantle1,Mantle2}.
-However, measurements of mantle geoneutrinos rely heavily on the crust-geoneutrino predictions.
+Neutrinos originating in the mantle have a direct connection with the power that drives the plate tectonics and mantle convection~\cite{Mantle1,Mantle2}.
+However, the measurements of mantle geoneutrinos rely heavily on the crust geoneutrino predictions.
 Consequently, the mantle component still has considerable uncertainty.
+In~\cite{Li6LS}, Tanaka and Watanabe proposed to use a $^\text{6}$Li-load liquid scintillator to extract directional information about U and Th neutrinos using the IBD process, and even to image the Earth's interior.